 Graph Structure DFS/BFS Traversal

-Graph traversal is an extension of N-ary tree traversal, and the main traversal methods are Depth-First Search (DFS) and Breadth-First Search (BFS).
+Graph traversal is an extension of N-ary tree traversal.
+The main methods are still depth-first search (DFS) and breadth-first search (BFS).

-The only difference is that trees do not have cycles, while graphs may have cycles.
-Therefore, we need to mark visited nodes to avoid infinite loops caused by cycles during traversal.
+The only difference is that trees do not have cycles, but graphs may have cycles.
+So we need to mark visited nodes to avoid infinite loops in cycles.

-array to mark nodes before recursion; when traversing all "paths", use an onPath
+array to mark nodes before recursion to avoid repeats.
+When traversing "paths", use an onPath

 array to mark nodes before recursion and remove the mark after recursion.

-The visualization panel supports creating graph structures and visualizing the traversal paths of DFS/BFS.
-You can clearly see that although graphs look more complex than trees, the essence of graph traversal is still tree traversal.
+The visualization panel allows you to create graphs and see DFS/BFS traversal paths.
+You can clearly see that, although graphs look more complex than trees, traversing a graph is still like traversing a tree.

-Let's look at the DFS algorithm first.
-You can open the visualization panel below and click the console.log
+Let's look at DFS first.
+Open the visualization panel below.
+Click the console.log

-line multiple times to see the DFS traversal process.
+line multiple times to see how DFS traverses the graph.
 The traverse

-function is essentially traversing a recursive N-ary tree:
+function is basically traversing an N-ary recursive tree:

 Algorithm Visualization

-Now let's look at the BFS algorithm.
-You can open the visualization panel below and click the console.log
+Now let's look at BFS.
+Open the visualization panel below.
+Click the console.log

-line multiple times to see the BFS traversal process.
-Essentially, it is a level order traversal of an N-ary tree:
+line multiple times to see how BFS traverses the graph.
+It is like level-order traversing an N-ary tree:

 Algorithm Visualization